 7-Taste for doneness

-Use the estimated cooking times as indicated on the packaging as a guideline when the pasta is done.
+Use the estimated cooking times as indicated on the packaging as a guideline as to when the pasta is done.

 For dry pasta, start tasting two to three minutes before the recommended cooking time.
 Cook dry pasta until it tastes al dente or firm to the bite.
 Cook fresh pasta like cavatelli and gnocchi until they float and have a slight resistance.
 This usually takes 1-2 minutes.

 Why?
 Tasting the pasta is the only way to test the pasta for doneness.
 This confirms the pasta is properly cooked.
 Remember, the pasta continues to cook just a little bit after you drain and sauce it.
-The goal is to prevent overcooked pasta.
+So the goal is to prevent overcooked pasta.

 8–Reserve the pasta water, aka the liquid gold